Kiffhost/exalted-scripture-understanding/Items/Mortal Weapons & Armour/Item Tags.md

 ## Reaching
 This long weapon negates the advantages of [[Mounted Fighting|mounted combatants]] (p.
 202).
 ## [[Shield]]
-A weapon with this tag allows the character to place the “[[full defense]]” action in a flurry, although this flurry can’t also contain an attack action.
-This is normally used to flurry [[full defense]] and rush actions together.
+A weapon with this tag allows the character to place the “[[Full Defense]]” action in a flurry, although this flurry can’t also contain an attack action.
+This is normally used to flurry [[Full Defense]] and rush actions together.
 The damage of shield-tagged weapons is 2 lower than their class would otherwise indicate (thus a medium shield tagged weapon would have damage 7 rather than 9).
 ## Smashing
 This weapon can make smash attacks.
 Smash attacks sacrifice one [[Defense]] until the character’s next turn, and cost two [[Initiative]] to attempt.
 If successful, they knock the opponent back one range band, or knock them prone.
 Targets may be knocked back into dangerous or deadly threats, like lava pits or steep cliffs.
 ## [[Thrown]]